The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

+{ Robustness tests that involve both types of mock catalogues were restricted to a limited number of samples (one for each redshift bin).
+In these tests we simply compared the errors in the bias estimates after accounting for the larger cosmic variance in the Millennium mocks.
+Since these robustness tests turned out to be successful in the sense that errors estimated with the two sets of mocks turned out to be consistent with each other, we do not mention these mocks again and, for the rest of the paper, fully rely on the error estimates obtained from the HOD mocks.}

-\section{Theoretical Background}
+\section{Theoretical background}

 In this section we briefly describe the formalism proposed by \cite{dl99} and the method that we use to estimate bias from galaxy counts.
-The key step is the procedure to estimate the galaxy PDF, $P(\delta_g)$ from the observed probability of galaxy counts in cells, $P(N)$.
-We review some of the techniques proposed to perform this crucial step and describe in detail the one used in this work.
+The key step is the procedure to estimate the galaxy PDF, $P(\delta_g)$, from the measured probability of galaxy counts in cells, $P(N_{\it g})$.
+We review some of the techniques proposed to perform this crucial step and describe in detail the technique used in this work.